Seeing Christmas Lights on Candy Cane Lane

 History of Candy Cane Lane

 St. Louis Hills resident John Kuehner had decorated his house over a decade ago and won an award.
-He found out he could only when it once.
+He found out he could only do it once.

-Then he found a block award that can be won each year.
-With the help of neighbors, they decided to go for that award including hanging a 30-foot, a 350-pound sign from aircraft cable between two oaks.
+Then, he found a block award that could be won each year.
+With the help of neighbors, they decided to pursue that award, including hanging a 30-foot, 350-pound sign from aircraft cable between two oaks.

 Walking Through Candy Cane Lane

 Instead of driving, we decided to park a block away from Murdoch and walk through the neighborhood.
-We arrived at around 5 p.m., which is early, and on a weekday, so we basically had the streets to ourselves.
+We arrived at around 5 p.m., which was early and on a weekday, so we basically had the streets to ourselves.

-Here we found lit-up snowmen, the Grinch, Santa Claus and his reindeer, Charlie Brown, candy canes, Minions, dinosaurs, Christmas trees and so much more.
+Here, we found lit-up snowmen, Santa Claus and his reindeer, Charlie Brown, candy canes, Minions, penguins, Christmas trees, and so much more.
 Some of what we saw is included below!

 Checking Out Snowflake Street

-Within walking distance of Candy Cane Lane is Snowflake Street or the 6500 block of Neosho Street.
-It can be found walking or driving south on Ivanhoe Avenue then make a left onto Neosho Street.
+Within walking distance of Candy Cane Lane is Snowflake Street, or the 6500 block of Neosho Street.
+It can be found by walking or driving south on Ivanhoe Avenue, then turning left onto Neosho Street.
 Just look for the Christmas lights along this street.

 Angel Avenue Walk